leadustin/QIDI-up2date-english/Klipper-Update/update+upgrade.md

 ./kiauh/kiauh.sh
 ```

-+ Switch to installation mode in the main menu of KIAUH via point 1 and select point 5 - Clipper screen
++ Switch to installation mode in the main menu of KIAUH via point 1 and select point 5 - KlipperScreen
 + After completing the installation and returning to the main menu, it should look like this.

 ![Klipperscreen](/../main/images/klipperscreen1.png)

 + Exit KIAUH with Q

-In order for Klipperscreen to interact with Moonraker, we need a few more folders/files.
+In order for KlipperScreen to interact with Moonraker, we need a few more folders/files.

 + Add the following commands to the console: